List of Brooklyn Nine-Nine characters: Gina Linetti

 Chelsea Peretti portrays Regina "Gina" Linetti, the 99th Precinct's sardonic and egomaniacal civilian administrator and Holt's assistant.
 Despite maintaining a clueless and dimwitted disposition most of the time, she can be surprisingly observant and often demonstrates signs of being more intelligent than she likes to show.
 Gina is obsessed with social media and is constantly on her phone.
 It is a running gag to try to pry her from her phone to the point where Holt becomes involved.
 She is extremely narcissistic and constantly praises and exalts herself, such as claiming to be a better dancer than Britney Spears in the episode "Karen Peralta".
 As the only civilian in the precinct, Gina often uses her outsider's perspective to assist the other detectives.
 In "The Party", to prevent the mostly working class detectives from embarrassing themselves in front of a crowd of academics, Rosa tricks Gina into talking to a group of psychology professors at Holt's birthday party, who then took copious notes about her narcissistic personality.
 They concluded that she has a complete overlap of ego and id, a condition previously thought to be purely theoretical.
+The episode also reveals Gina to be a kleptomaniac.

 She casually admits on myriad occasions that she doesn't value her colleagues – except for Jake – as people.
 She was also childhood friends with Jake, who got her the job at the precinct.
-Gina also ruined Jake's senior year of high school by framing him as "the Tattler", though she did it to avoid Jake getting involved with the wrong crowd.
+Gina also ruined Jake's senior year of high school by framing him as "the Tattler", though she did it to protect Jake from getting involved with the wrong crowd.
 She transferred to the Public relations Division with Holt in "Johnny and Dora", and returned to the 99th Precinct with him in "The Oolong Slayer".
 In the episode "The Apartment", it is revealed that she has been engaged eight times, but never married.
 In "The Fugitive Pt.
 2", she declared that Charles' texts are so strange that she would rather get hit by a bus than receive another one from him.
 At the end of the episode, she received Charles' first unchecked, quality text for her, but while congratulating him, she ironically does indeed get hit by a bus and spends the next few episodes recovering from the incident.
 The penultimate episode of season four revealed she became pregnant following a relationship with Charles' cousin, Milton (which coincided with Chelsea Peretti's actual pregnancy).
-She was absent for the first half of season five on maternity leave after giving birth to a girl she nicknames "Iggy" (short for Enigma).
+She was absent for the first half of season five on maternity leave after giving birth to a girl she nicknames "Iggy" (short for The Enigma).

 In the episode "Halloween IV", Gina revealed that in the fourth grade at a classmate's birthday party, a bowling ball fell onto her face.
 This incident knocked out her two front teeth; she has been wearing false teeth since.